jschrier/blog/_posts/2023-03-04-Imaginary-Syllabi:-War-and-Logistics.md

 Tags: teaching optimization imaginary-syllabi
 ---

-An interdisciplinary course on the philosophy and history of logistics and war (as distinct from [economic optimization and war](({{ site.baseurl }}{% post_url 2023-01-22-Imaginary-Syllabi:-War-and-Peace-and-Optimization %})) proposed earlier).Students will focus on the philosophy/criticism of [Paul Virilio](https://en.wikipedia.org/wiki/Paul_Virilio), historical examples of logistics, and elementary aspects of mathematical modeling of logistics, with a special focus on linear programming and Monte Carlo simulations (performing relevant calculations in Mathematica). **Reading lists to include...**
+*Inspired by a discussion with Zachary Jones '25:* An interdisciplinary course on the philosophy and history of logistics and war (as distinct from [economic optimization and war](({{ site.baseurl }}{% post_url 2023-01-22-Imaginary-Syllabi:-War-and-Peace-and-Optimization %})) proposed earlier).Students will focus on the philosophy/criticism of [Paul Virilio](https://en.wikipedia.org/wiki/Paul_Virilio), historical examples of logistics, and elementary aspects of mathematical modeling of logistics, with a special focus on linear programming and Monte Carlo simulations (performing relevant calculations in Mathematica). **Reading lists to include...**

-*Hat tip to Zachary Jones '25 for inspiring the idea (and telling me about his readings of Virilio)*

 ## Required texts